rmcwhae/russellmcwhae.ca/content/journal/new-website.md

 title: That New-website Look
 description: Rebuilding this website using SvelteKit.
 author: Russell McWhae
-date: 2021-08-11
+date: 2021-08-12
 draft: 0
 category: Tech
 ---

 Though still in beta, [SvelteKit](https://kit.svelte.dev/) is a very promising front-end framework.
-Its support for Markdown preprocessing, static website building, and its ability to compile into native JavaScript (with no external libraries) make it an ideal tool for a variety of web projects, such as this website.
+Its support for Markdown preprocessing, static website building, and its ability to compile into native JavaScript (with no external libraries to download) make it an ideal tool for a variety of web projects, such as this website.

+The previous version of this website, built in summer 2016, used a PHP back-end with jQuery for basic front-end interactivity.
+At the time, I described it as “a random patchwork of scripts cobbled together that somehow hasn’t exploded yet.”
+Now that I make my livelihood as a software developer, better code quality was certainly an objective of this rebuild.

 ## Design

 Design minimalism: no colour, like in the mtns black and white.
 Eye-searing light/dark mode changer

 ## Development

-The previous version of this website, built in summer 2016, used a PHP back-end with jQuery for basic front-end interactivity.
-At the time, I described it as “a random patchwork of scripts cobbled together that somehow hasn’t exploded yet.”
-Better code quality was certainly an objective of this rebuild.

 ### Notable Packages